Enter Hex Here

 System of Binary Numbers:

 In math and wireless communications, a binary number is demonstrated in a binary representation or a base-2 numeral system that reflects integer data using two distinct symbols: usually 0 (zero) and 1 (one).
-Base-2 seems to be a positional reference with a radix of 2.
-Due to its simple execution in digital electronic wiring using logic gates, the binary system has been used structurally by more than all modern computers and electronic devices.
+Base-2 is a positional reference with a radix of 2.
+Due to its simple execution in digital electronic wiring using logic gates, the binary system has been used structurally more than all modern computers and electronic devices.

 Base 16 Numbering System, Hexadecimal

 Hexadecimal or “hex” would be a numbering process that enables 16 different numerals.
-We even said the decimal been using ten numbers from 0 to 9.
-Hex adds six more, the capital letters A, B, C, D, E and F.
+We even said the decimal was using ten numbers from 0 to 9.
+Hex adds six more, the capital letters A, B, C, D, E, and F.